MaikDulle/MaikDulle.github.io/_posts/2022-08-04-Logistic-regression-using-starwars-data.md

 It is important to notice, that not all our variables are appearing under ‘Coefficients’.
 Certain variable levels (female, \> 60, No Trek_Fan, 0-24,999) do function as our (comparison) baseline and are reflected in the intercept.
-From example our output we see that the predictors GenderMale (ß = 0.52, p \< 0.01) or StarTrek fan (ß = 2.64, p
+From example in our output we see that the predictors GenderMale (ß = 0.52, p \< 0.01) or StarTrek fan (ß = 2.64, p
-\< 0.01) have a positive significant influence of our dependent variable.
-Therefore we can conclude that StarTrek fans/Males are significantly more likely to have watched at least one star wars movie.
+\< 0.01) have a positive significant influence on our dependent variable.
+Therefore we can conclude that StarTrek fans/Males are significantly more likely to have watched at least one star wars movie than non StarTrek fans/Females.
 But we cant interpret these results as easily as in the linear regression since the estimates are based on a logit scale.